fraserphysics/F_UNCLE/README.rst

-Functional Uncertanty Constrained by Law and Experiment
+Functional Uncertainty Constrained by Law and Experiment
 =======================================================

 Authors